linuxkit/rtf/docs/USER_GUIDE.md

 reason).
 Each test must be located in its own sub-directory (together with any files it may require).

 Currently, a test is a simple shell script called `test.sh`.
-In the future we will also support Python and Powershell (for Windows only tests).
+On Windows, tests may also be written as Powershell scripts and the test script should be called `test.ps1`.

-There is a template `test.sh` in `./etc/templates/test.sh` which can be used for writing tests.
-It contains a number of special comments (`SUMMARY`, `LABELS`, `REPEAT`, and, `AUTHOR`) which are used by the regression test framework.
+There are template [`test.sh`](../etc/templates/test.sh) and [`test.ps1`](../etc/templates/test.sh) files which can be used for writing tests.
+A test script contains a number of special comments (`SUMMARY`, `LABELS`, `REPEAT`, and, `AUTHOR`) which are used by the regression test framework.
 The `SUMMARY` line should contain a *short* summary of what the test does.
 The `LABEL` is a (optional) list of